 Yes.
 In May 2011, the Town of Huntington and the Northport-East Northport School District commenced separate actions against LIPA and National Grid alleging that the commencement of the tax proceedings challenging the property tax assessment on the Northport Power Plant breached the 1997 Power Supply Agreement between LIPA and Keyspan (currently National Grid).
 Even though the Town of Huntington was not a signatory to the Power Supply Agreement, the Town of Huntington together with the Northport-East Northport School District allege that they were third party beneficiaries to the Power Supply Agreement giving them legal status to enforce certain provisions of the agreement.
 Subsequently, the Village of Port Jefferson, Port Jefferson School District and Island Park School District commenced separate third party beneficiary lawsuits against LIPA and National Grid.

-What is the clause in the Power Supply Agreement that the Town and School District are trying to enforce?
+What is the clause in the Power Supply Agreement that the Town and the School District are trying to enforce?

 Section 21.16 of the Power Supply Agreement states: “After the contract date, GENCO (currently National Grid), in its sole discretion, may challenge any property tax assessment on its Generating Facilities or Generating Facility sites only if the assessment on any such challenged facilities is increased not in an appropriate proportion to the increase in value related to taxable capital additions affixed to the tax parcel between the last two tax status dates.”